RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/app2-user-input-begin/docs/specs.md

 - If at any time the right button is clicked the left will reset the count and display `Click Me`.

-- If at anytime the switch is turned off, then the buttons are disabled.

 - When the switch is turned back on the left button will display the count where it was before the switch was turned off.

 ### Part 2: